expectedparrot/edsl/docs/remote_inference.rst

 ----------------------

 With remote inference activated, calling the `run()` method will send a survey to the Expected Parrot server and allow you to access results and all information about it (job history, costs, etc.).
-We can optionally pass a `remote_inference_description` string to identify it at the Coop (or edit it later).
+You can optionally pass a `remote_inference_description` string to identify it at the Coop (or edit it later).

 Example: